 Responding to Higher Education in Conflict

-Danielle Alperin, Program Officer at the Institute of International Education’s Scholar Rescue Fund (IIE-SRF), presented on the work of IIE-SRF in supporting scholars facing threats or danger in their home countries by providing them with temporary academic positions and a safe environment in which to live and work.
-Financial awards, along with matching financial support from the hosting institutions, support the scholars during year-long fellowships while professional development and networking opportunities prepare each scholar for on-going work beyond the fellowship.
-The fellowship has drawn more than 5,000 inquiries from more than 100 countries and nearly 700 scholars from 56 countries thus far have received support.
+Danielle Alperin, program officer at the Institute of International Education's Scholar Rescue Fund (IIE-SRF), presented the organization's work in supporting scholars facing threats or danger in their home countries by providing them with temporary academic positions and a safe environment in which to live and work.
+Financial awards, along with matching financial support from the hosting institutions, support the scholars during year-long fellowships while professional development and networking opportunities prepare each scholar for ongoing work beyond the fellowship.
+The fellowship has drawn more than 5,000 inquiries from more than 100 countries, and nearly 700 scholars from 56 countries thus far have received support.
 From this, she reported, IIE-SRF has learned about the far-reaching impact of conflict on higher education.
 Scholars may be victims of anti-intellectualism, religious persecution, sectarian and ethnic tensions, or wider political conflicts.
 They may be deemed subversive to authoritarian regimes or obstacles to extremist factions vying for power.
-Whether in Syria or Iraq, Turkey or Tajikistan, IIE-SRF scholars have reported on a systemic destruction – scholar by scholar – of their national academies and the communities they serve.
+Whether in Syria or Iraq, Turkey or Tajikistan, IIE-SRF scholars have reported on a systemic destruction—scholar by scholar—of their national academies and the communities they serve.
 They are an easy target who, when silenced, send an effective message to civil society that dissent will not be tolerated.
-When given a voice, even from abroad, scholars can effect change, bring peace and help to rebuild.
+When given a voice, even from abroad, scholars can effect change, bring peace, and help to rebuild.

 Rebuilding Higher Education Post-Disaster

 On January 12, 2010, a 7.0 magnitude earthquake struck near the Haitian capital of Port-au-Prince.
 Although natural disasters are not uncommon, for Haiti, the earthquake compounded on pre-existing weaknesses.
 In addition to the catastrophic loss of lives and impact to infrastructure, the earthquake had a profound effect on the already severely under-resourced higher education system.
-Three years after the quake, Dr. Louise Michelle Vital, Visiting Scholar at the Boston College Center for International Higher Education, traveled to Haiti to conduct a case study of a student-centered higher education organization to examine their approach to addressing and responding to challenges in higher education there.
+Three years after the quake, Dr. Louise Michelle Vital, a visiting scholar at the Boston College Center for International Higher Education, traveled to Haiti to conduct a case study of a student-centered higher education organization in order to examine their approach to addressing and responding to challenges in higher education there.
 Though not presented at the CIES panel, her research offers perspectives from university students and higher education professionals and researchers on the needs following the earthquake and revealed the complexity of the situation that remained.
 Since that time, higher education actors in Haiti and from across the globe have responded to the impact of the earthquake to the Haitian higher education system in several ways, including an emerging research body on higher education, the establishment of multi-university higher education consortiums, innovation at local universities, and country partnerships that offer scholarships for Haitian students studying abroad.
-Vital concludes that a multipronged approach, that includes the perspectives of students and recent graduates, is necessary for addressing the myriad of challenges within the Haitian higher education system during this period of rebuilding.
+Vital concludes that a multi-pronged approach that includes the perspectives of students and recent graduates is necessary for addressing the myriad challenges within the Haitian higher education system during this period of rebuilding.